FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 .. note:: If no (symmetric, consumption and production) site capacity is defined (also not as defaults), the scheduler will not enforce any bound on the site power.
           The flexible device can still have its own power limit defined in its flex-model.

-For more details on the possible formats for field values, see :ref:`variable_quantities`.

 .. _flex_models_and_schedulers: